 I'm very conscious and aware of how my design practice 'develops' from one project to the next and it's really interesting to observe myself being influenced and inspired one way over another, carrying on and refining my skills fluidly.
 All that to say, I wanted to keep the retro 70's feel, but to decontextualize so I can apply it to a very current, relevant, and practical project.
 I've learned not to 'rubber stamp' big projects, but for this small, particular set of designs the consistency is essential, and it works quite well.

-Shanaz opted out of social media, but you can still follow her and get updates using a feedreader of your choice, or her favourite, Feedly.
+I’ve opted out of social media, but you can still follow me and get updates using a feedreader of your choice, or use my favourite, Feedly.
 Click the green button below, or hit 'Subscribe' for other options.
 This is a great way to create & curate your own personal feed with a a spam-free, ad-free, algorithm-free online experience.